SANKALP1011/GROCERY_MANAGER/README.md

 - Complete mysql database app performing CRUD operation.\
 - Web app which can be used by superstores and shop to manage their inventory.\
 - Operations perfromed-:\
-- # Select
+  -  Select
-- # Insert
+  -  Insert
-- # Delete
+  -  Delete

  # Live Preview
 - https://shop-databasee.herokuapp.com

 -Deployed on heroku.\
--Link for the site -  https://shop-databasee.herokuapp.com

 - For backend , I have used -:
 > Node.js , Express.js , MySql